Ghosting (identity theft)

-Types of ghosters

-Most ghosters are running away from something: a criminal record, a marriage, or bad debts.
-Unlike more typical identity thieves, it is often the case that a ghoster is a former criminal who genuinely desires to reform and who seeks an unblemished identity (even if acquired illegally) as a necessary part of the process.
-Several members of the Revolutionary Youth Movement of the 1960s eventually disavowed their radical pasts and wished to erase ties to their earlier actions.
-In several cases, former radicals were able to evade arrest for more than 20 years because, through ghosting, they acquired new identities in which they proceeded to live entirely law-abiding lives.
-During the Vietnam War, many young men in the United States avoided the draft by fleeing to Canada or other nations, where they acquired ghost identities enabling them to live as natives of those countries.

-During the days of racial segregation in the United States and apartheid in South Africa, light-skinned mulattos who were legally defined as Negroes had strong incentive to pass as Caucasians.
-Some of these individuals may have stolen the identities of deceased white persons, acquiring birth certificates that listed them as "white."
-(In South Africa, there was a third legal category of colored people, which would make the transition less noticeable.)

 Famous examples

 The American film actor Wallace Ford was a successful ghoster.
 Born in England under the name Samuel Jones, he was estranged from his family at an early age and placed in a school in Canada.
 At the age of 15, Jones became a hobo and stowed away aboard freight trains with a fellow hobo named Wallace Ford.
 The two boys eventually were in a train accident; Jones survived, but Ford was killed.
 Jones then appropriated the other man's name and some aspects of his biography, becoming a successful actor under the name Wallace Ford, eventually starring on Broadway and in Hollywood films.
 As "Wallace Ford", Jones used the real Ford's birthdate and other statistics on all of his own tax returns and official documents, even applying for a passport as Wallace Ford for his 1937 return to England.
 Only shortly before his death in 1966 did the actor reveal the complete truth about his identity.

-Jones (Ford) was fortunate to have an ideal candidate for his ghost identity: a dead person of his own race, sex and approximate age whose death was never officially recorded.
-(No one came forward to identify the real Wallace Ford's remains.)
-Typically, ghosters seeking a dead person's identity must choose someone whose death has been recorded in public archives, creating a risk that, after donning this new identity, the ghoster will eventually be confronted with a copy of his "own" death certificate.